 Who is eligible to join Phi Sigma Pi?

-All UC Davis undergraduate students with a UC Davis GPA of 3.0 or higher are eligible to rush.
+All UC Davis undergraduate students with a UC Davis GPA of 3.0 or higher are eligible to join.
 We recruit all colleges and all majors.
-Read more about eligibility under the 'Rush FAQ.'
+Read more about eligibility under the 'Recruitment FAQ.'

-Rush is the recruitment process for us to meet and get to know students who are interested in becoming members.
-The Rush process occurs during the first two weeks of the quarter, and includes info nights and other fun events.
-Rushees can attend to get to know the Brothers and the fraternity.
-There is also a professional interview at the end of Rush week that is required to be considered for a bid (an invitation to become an initiate of Phi Sigma Pi).
-Bids are delivered at the end of Rush.
+Recruitment is the way for us to meet and to get to know students who are interested in becoming members.
+The Recruitment process occurs during the first two weeks of the quarter, and includes info nights and other fun events.
+Students can attend to get to know the members and the fraternity as a whole.
+There is also a professional interview at the end of Recruitment week that is required to be considered for a bid (an invitation to become an initiate of Phi Sigma Pi).
+Bids are delivered at the end of Recruitment.

 Not at all!
-Rush events are absolutely free and cost you nothing except your time, so come join us for free food and good conversation!
+Recruitment events are absolutely free and cost you nothing except your time, so come join us for free food and good conversation!

-Do I have to attend all of the Rush events?
+Do I have to attend all of the Recruitment events?

 I am a transfer student.
 Am I eligible to attend the Recruitment events?

 Yes.
-Anyone who has completed at least one quarter of collegiate-level work at any other undergraduate institution and has a GPA of at least 3.0 can still rush, even if it is their first quarter attending UC Davis.
+Anyone who has completed at least one quarter of collegiate-level work at any other undergraduate institution and has a GPA of at least 3.0 is eligible, even if it is their first quarter attending UC Davis.

-Yes you can!
-But we do require a college GPA to become a brother.
+Yes you are!
+But we do require a college GPA to become a member.
 For first years we will request more information from you and consider your case more carefully because we want you to be able to have a GPA that is at least 3.0 by the end of your first quarter.

 Of course!
-Rushing multiple times shows us that you are committed and interested.
-We encourage all interested students to rush.
+Attending for multiple times shows us that you are committed and interested.
+We encourage all interested students to attend.

 What if I don't receive a bid?
-Can I rush again?
+Can I get into the Initiation program again?

-If you are not offered a bid, we highly encourage you to come back during our next Rush quarter.
+If you are not offered a bid, we highly encourage you to come back during our next Recruitment quarter.
 Coming back lets us know that you are committed to joining.
-Check out our tips for rushing and keep that GPA up!
+Check out our tips for Initiation and keep that GPA up!